How to Become a Supply Chain Manager

 When it comes to a graduate-level education in supply chain management, Michigan State University and Arizona State University once again rank among the top three.

-Michigan State University’s on-campus MBA with a concentration in supply chain management can also be completed in 21 months.
+Michigan State University’s on-campus MBA with a concentration in supply chain management can be completed in 21 months.
 The curriculum is broken down into 31 credits of foundational knowledge, 12 credits on the selected concentration, and 18 credits of electives.

 Concentration courses include emerging topics in supply management; manufacturing design and analysis; supply chain logistics; strategic sourcing; and integrated logistics systems.
-Tuition and fees total $54,556 for non-residents.

 Step Four: Gain Advanced Work Experience (Timeline Varies)